 Surrogacy is legal in Oregon, Washington, California, and Colorado, and state law provides that a surrogate can be compensated for her services.

 Yes, NWSC works with intended parents throughout the United States and abroad.
 Intended parents who live out of state or abroad may still choose to travel to attend some of your medical appointments, and will be present for the birth.
 Most intended parents still wish to connect with you regularly by phone, Skype, or email even when they are not able to be physically present.

-No, currently we only accept surrogates who live in Oregon, northern California, and Colorado.
+No, currently we only accept surrogates who live in Oregon, Washington, California, and Colorado.